-As an online literature search, (1) choose a topic dealing primarily with synthetic organic chemistry or methodology (a paper dealing with a newly discovered/invented organic synthesis reaction).
-An author, research topic, or a specific molecular structure are good places to start your search.
-This is a good opportunity for you to explore a synthetic chemistry chemical topic of interest to you.
+As an online literature search, (1) choose a topic dealing primarily with organic chemistry (an Author, or a Research Topic, or a specific molecular structure for which to search).
+This is a good opportunity for you to explore an organic chemical topic of interest to you.
 (2) Use SciFinder Web to locate a specific abstract that is appropriate for your topic, as described immediately above.
 Check the direct connection to see if the article you are considering is available at UMass-Amherst in an e-journal.
-To help ensure that the article will be mainly about organic chemistry, you must choose an article from one of the following journals: JACS, JOC, Org.
-Lett., Angew.
-Chem.
-Int.
-Ed., or Eur.
-J. Org.
-Chem.
-We have electronic access to all these.
-JACS is an outstanding journal, but keep in mind there is a lot of non-organic chemistry articles there.
-It is an all-division type of journal.
+To help ensure that the article will be mainly about organic chemistry, choose an article from one of the journals listed above.
+(If you choose one of the journals recommended above, the article should be available electronically.
 (3) Find the reference to the full article from the abstract and print out the full article.
 The article must contain organic chemical structures and an "experimental" section that includes the synthesis and spectroscopic data for an organic compound.
+For a more strictly biological topic, save the search for a Blochem course.